What is a Wok?

 Tips for Using a Carbon Steel Wok

-Use non-metal utensils: Metal utensils can scratch the seasoning, but you can easily re-season it the same way as cast-iron pans.
+- Use non-metal utensils: Metal utensils can scratch the seasoning, but you can easily re-season the same way as you would do with cast-iron pans.

-Protect your hands: If your wok is not equipped with an insulated handle, make sure to use silicone handle cover or oven gloves to protect your handles from high heat.
+- Protect your hands: If your wok is not equipped with an insulated handle, make sure to use a silicone handle cover or oven gloves to protect your handles from high heat.

 1. J22-0060 Flat Bottom Wok by Joyce Chen

-This14 inch Carbon Steel Flat Wok has 6″ bottom diameter, 2.0mm carbon steel body, and stay-cool Phenolic handles.
-It is heavy and capable of taking much food.
+This14 inch Carbon Steel Flat Wok has a 6″ bottom diameter, 2.0mm carbon steel body, and stay-cool Phenolic handles.
+It is heavy and capable of taking a big amount of food.
 The flat bottom design allows it to sit stably on the stove without requiring a wok ring.

 This wok pan requires a lot of care.
 The initial cleaning is a lengthy and labor-intensive process.
 Removing stubborn factory coating requires boiling soapy water in the pan for 20 min and then a good amount of scrubbing with steel wool.